Operation Deny Flight: Attack on Goražde

 As Mladić had promised, the Bosnian Serb army around Goražde attempted to shoot down NATO aircraft.
 On 15 April 1994, a French Dassault Étendard IV jet was hit by ground fire while conducting a reconnaissance mission in the area.
 The jet was damaged, but returned safely to its carrier, the Clemenceau.
 On 16 April, a British Sea Harrier from the carrier HMS Ark Royal was called in by UN forces to strike a tank.
 After making several unsuccessful passes at the target, the Sea Harrier was targeted by a Bosnian Serb shoulder-launched surface-to-air missile and was subsequently shot down.
-The pilot ejected safely and was rescued, but his plane was destroyed.
+The pilot ejected and was successfully repatriated.
 After the Harrier shootdown, NATO did not carry out any further strikes around Goražde, and on 17 April, Mladić released most of the hostages he had taken.
 Over the next several days, the Serbs agreed to, and then broke, several ceasefires in the Goražde area.
 In an effort to secure Goražde and to force the Serbs to honor agreements, NATO and the UN issued an ultimatum for Bosnian Serb forces to cease their attacks and withdraw their forces or face additional air strikes on 22 April.
 The Serbs complied with the ultimatum, requiring a withdrawal of heavy weapons from a 20 km zone and all forces from a 3 km zone.
 Because of the Serb compliance, NATO ceased its operations around Goražde.